effector/effector/documentation/src/content/docs/en/api/effector/attach.md

 Use cases: declarative way to pass values from stores to effects and argument preprocessing.
 Most useful case is `attach({ source, async effect })`.

 :::tip
-The attached effects are the same first-class-citizens as the regular effects made by [createEffect](/en/api/effector/createEffect).
+The attached effects are the same first-class citizens as the regular effects made by [createEffect](/en/api/effector/createEffect).
 You should place them in the same files as regular effects, also you can use the same naming strategy.
 :::

+# Methods {#methods}

 ## `attach({effect})` {#attach-effect}